Contribute

 The creation of a contiguous network is a fundamental building block of the DoubleZero architecture.
 Contributors interface via a DoubleZero Exchange (DZX) within a metropolitan area, which is a city such as New York (NYC), London (LON) or Tokyo (TYO).
 A DZX is a network fabric similar to an Internet Exchange, allowing peering and route exchange.

-In figure 4, network contributor 1 operates in data centers 1, 2 and 3, while network contributor 2 operates in data centers 2,4 and 5.
+In figure 4, network contributor 1 operates in data centers 1, 2 and 3, while network contributor 2 operates in data centers 2, 4 and 5.
 By interconnecting in data center 2, the DoubleZero network reach increases to 5 contiguous data centers.

 Bandwidth Contribution Options

-DoubleZero requires a network contributor to offer connectivity via a guaranteed bandwidth, latency and jitter profile between DZDs at two terminating data centers expressed via a smart contract.
+DoubleZero requires a network contributor to offer integrated connectivity via a guaranteed bandwidth, latency and jitter profile between DZDs at two terminating data centers expressed via a smart contract.
 DoubleZero does not mandate how a network contributor implements their contribution, however, in the following sections we provide indicative options for use at their sole discretion.

 Important areas to consider for a network contributor might be: